The Touching Tale Of The Praying Hands

 Prayer is communication with the Divine.
 It can be whispered or chanted or written or expressed in the work you do.
 However it is expressed, it is never in vain ~ Donna Wilk Cardillo

-All heads turned in eager expectation to the far end of the table, where Albert sat.
-Tears were streaming down his pale face, shaking his lowered head from side to side, while he sobbed and repeated, over and over: “No, no, no, no.”
+All heads turned in eager anticipation to the far end of the table where Albert sat.
+Tears streamed down his pale face and he shook his lowered head from side to side as he sobbed and repeated over and over: “No, no, no, no, no.”

-Finally, Albert rose and wiped the tears from his cheeks.
-He glanced down the long table at the faces he loved, and then, holding his hands close to his right cheek, he said softly, “No, brother.
+Finally, Albert stood up and wiped the tears from his cheeks.
+He looked down the long table at the faces he loved, and then, holding his hands to his right cheek, he said softly, “No, brother.
 I cannot go to Nuremberg.
 It is too late for me.
-Look at what four years in the mines have done to my hands!
-The bones in every finger have been smashed at least once, and lately I have been suffering from arthritis so badly in my right hand that I cannot even hold a glass to return your toast, much less make delicate lines on parchment or canvas with a pen or a brush.
-No, brother, for me it is too late.”
+Look what four years in the mines have done to my hands!
+The bones in each finger have been smashed at least once, and lately the arthritis in my right hand is so bad that I cannot even hold a glass to return your toast, much less make delicate lines on parchment or canvas with a pen or brush.
+No, brother, it is too late for me.”

-More than 450 years have passed.
-By now, Albrecht Durer’s hundreds of masterful works – portraits, pen and silver-point sketches, water colors, charcoals, woodcuts, and copper engravings – hang in every great museum in the world.
-But the odds are great, that you, like most people, are familiar with only one of Albrecht Durer’s works.
-More than being familiar with it, you very well may have a reproduction hanging in your home or office.
+Over 450 years have passed.
+By now, Albrecht Dürer’s hundreds of masterful works – portraits, pen and silverpoint sketches, watercolors, charcoals, woodcuts, and copper engravings – hang in every major museum in the world.
+But chances are that, like most people, you are only familiar with one of Albrecht Dürer’s works.
+More than familiar, you may very well have a reproduction hanging in your home or office.

 Nature holds the beautiful, for the artist who has the insight to extract it.
 Thus, beauty lies even in humble, perhaps ugly things, and the ideal, which bypasses or improves on nature, may not be truly beautiful in the end ~ Albrecht Dürer

-The next time you see a copy of this touching creation, take a second look.
-Let it be your reminder that no one really makes it alone in this world.
-We need the support, grace and kindness of others.
+The next time you see a copy of this moving creation, take a second look.
+Let it remind you that no one really makes it alone in this world.
+We need the support, grace, and kindness of others.
 Where would many of us be without the selfless sacrifice and unconditional love of those around us?

-I studied history of art and humanities at university for five years and received a degree.
-Albrecht Durer was one of my favorite artists that I studied.
+I studied art history and the humanities at university for five years and graduated.
+Albrecht Dürer was one of my favorite artists I studied.
 However, I never heard this touching story until recently.
-I wish I knew the name of the author that I derived much of this information from, so that I can credit him accordingly, but he is unknown.
-In any case, I hope you receive as much value as I did from the grace between these brothers.
+I wish I knew the name of the author from whom I derived much of this information so that I could give him proper credit, but he is unknown.
+In any case, I hope that you gain as much as I have from the grace between these brothers.

 |